Is It Okay To Pause Therapy? Mental Health Advice For Taking A Break

 Is it okay to pause therapy?

 When you plan ahead and handle it carefully, a pause in therapy or mental health care doesn’t necessarily have to negatively affect your course of treatment.
-Some may even benefit from taking time to reflect and gain perspective on what they’ve learned so far and how they want to move forward, which may improve their overall well-being.
-If you decide you want to pause, it may be helpful to give your therapist ample notice, and you may want to discuss how you can continue to work on your mental health while you’re away.
+Some may benefit from taking time to reflect and gain perspective on what they’ve learned so far and how they want to move forward, which can improve their overall well-being.
+If you decide you want to pause, it may be helpful to give your therapist ample notice, and discuss how you can continue to work on your mental health while you’re away.
 With the right preparations, taking a break from therapy doesn’t have to derail your treatment or stall your personal growth.

 Therapy that fits your life